vitsenyl/pomodoro/README.md

 ## ToDo
 - [ ] Add Increment and Decrement buttons for the timer
-- [ ] During Standby, update the the timer when session value changes
+- [x] During Standby, update the the timer when session value changes
+- [x] Allow Pomodoro timer to automatically start when a break finishes

 ## Lessons Learned
 1. Can add audio to a program in two separate ways depending on if you want to hide the audio filepath or use a DOM-path.